Myxozoa: Anatomy

 Myxozoans are very small animals, typically 10–300 μm in length.

 Like other cnidarians they possess cnidocysts, which were referred to as "polar capsules" before the discovery that myxozoans are cnidarians.
 These cnidocysts fire tubules as in other cnidarians; some inject substances into the host.
 However, the tubules lack hooks or barbs, and in some species are more elastic than in other cnidarians.

 Myxozoans have secondarily lost epithelial structures, a nervous system, gut, and cilia.
 Most lack muscles, though these are retained in some members of malacosporea.
 Those who have lost their muscles move around inside the host using other forms of locomotion, such as the use of filopodia, spore valve contractions, amoeboid movements, and rapidly creating and reabsorbing folds on the cell membrane.
 Myxozoans do not undergo embryogenesis during development and have lost true gametes.
 Instead, they reproduce via multicellular spores.
 These spores contain the polar capsules, which are not typically present in somatic cells.
-Centrioles do not participate in the nuclear division of myxozoans.
+Centrioles are not involved in the nuclear division of myxozoans.
 Cell division by binary fission is rare, and cells divide instead via endogeny.

 In 2020, the myxozoan Henneguya salminicola was found to lack a mitochondrial genome, and thus be incapable of aerobic respiration; it was the first animal to be positively identified as such.
 Its actual metabolism is currently unknown.